 Rudy Guy Geraci, 83, passed away and was received into the loving arms of our Lord February 11, 2020.
 Rudy was born to Antonio and Josephine (Cafeo) Geraci on May 28, 1936, in Orlando, FL.

-To send flowers in memory of Rudy Guy Geraci, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rudy Guy Geraci, please visit our Heartfelt Sympathies Store.

 Rudy grew up in Leesburg, FL, and graduated from Wildwood High School.
 With a passion for agriculture he inherited from his father, he was soon known for being able to grow almost anything, and as a young man he raised, harvested, and sold cabbage, lettuce, tomatoes, and watermelons in partnership with his father, along with cattle and poultry.
 In his Senior year of high school, Rudy was selected to receive the award for outstanding agricultural student.
 After achieving the revenue requirements from his agricultural pursuits in 1950, he was initiated into the local chapter of Future Farmers of America in 1951, receiving his State Farmer degree in 1954.

 On October 16, 1956, Rudy earned his Honorary American Farmer Degree from FFA, conferred upon him at the FFA 29th Annual National Convention in Kansas City, Missouri.
 Rudy’s FFA activities also included serving as the Chapter Sentinel, member of the Parliamentary Procedure Team, judging teams, and as chairman for several committees.
 Rudy served as an officer in his church, was a member of the TEC Club, and was also an active member of the Florida Farm Bureau.